aaronspurgeon/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The difference is that .map actually returns a new array of the same size.

 2. What is the difference between a function and a method?
+A method is a function that is attached to an object.

 3. What is closure?
+It's the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+While we call the parent class with the extends keyword, in order to access it's constructor we have to call super.
+So extends calls the class and super calls the constructor.

 ## Project Set up